ARYANGAUATM001/my_sample_work/README.md

-# Cascaded Tanks Benchmark – GRU-Based System Identification
+# Cascaded Tanks Benchmark – System Identification

 This project presents a small work sample for nonlinear system identification using the **Cascaded Tanks benchmark**.